-The Department of Speech, Language, and Hearing Sciences at Purdue University, West Lafayette, IN is seeking applications for an assistant or associate level tenure-track faculty position in Audiology/Hearing Science.
+The Department of Speech, Language, and Hearing Sciences at Purdue University, West Lafayette, IN is seeking applications for an assistant or associate level tenure-track faculty position in Hearing Science/Audiology.
 Researchers incorporating diverse methodologies to understand normal and/or disordered hearing are particularly encouraged to apply.
-Primary criteria are excellence in research and in teaching.
-A PhD in Audiology/Hearing Science or a related field is required.
-Essential duties include teaching at the undergraduate and graduate level.
-The position is a 10-month appointment with an anticipated start date of August 2021.
+Primary criteria are excellence in research and teaching.
+A PhD in Hearing Science/Audiology or a related field is required.
+Successful applicants will be able to contribute to teaching at the undergraduate and graduate levels, and will have a demonstrated commitment to advancing diversity, equity and inclusion in the academic community.
+The position is a 9-month appointment with an anticipated start date of August 2023.

 Housed within the state-of-the-art Lyles-Porter Hall, The Department of Speech, Language, and Hearing Sciences has accredited and highly ranked clinical programs in Audiology and Speech-Language Pathology, and awards Bachelors, Masters, AuD, and PhD degrees.
 With 20 tenure track and 14 clinical faculty members, the Department is diverse and collegial, and hosts a thriving interdisciplinary community.
 Research areas represented in the Department include Speech & Hearing Sciences, Neuroscience, Audiology, Speech-Language Pathology, and Linguistics.
 Research-clinical collaborations are encouraged and are facilitated by the M.D.
 Steer Speech and Hearing Clinic housed within the building, which serves as a Medicare and third-party insurance provider, provides diagnostic and rehabilitative services to patients across the lifespan – including infants, and averages over 2,000 patient visits a year.